b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 of one side) and `lenSideB` (length of the other side) and calculates the area of a rectangle.
-Both `lenSideA` and `lenSideB` are of type `Real` (Julia's representation of a [real number](https://en.wikipedia.org/wiki/Real_number), it encompasses, among others, `Int` and `Float64` that we encountered before).
+Both `lenSideA` and `lenSideB` are of type `Real` (Julia's representation of a [real number](https://en.wikipedia.org/wiki/Real_number), it encompasses (its kind of a supertype), among others, `Int` and `Float64` that we encountered before).
 The ending of the first line, `)::Real`, signifies that the function will return a value of type `Real`.
 The stuff that function returns is preceded by the `return` keyword.
 The function ends with the `end` keyword.

 > **_Note:_** A Julia's function does not need the `return` keyword since it
 > returns the result of its last expression.
 Still, I prefer to be explicit.